The 5 W’s of World Class Customer Service Training

 Are you one of these statistics?
 I certainly am.

-In a study done by Purdue University and BenchmarkPortal.com, in answer to (1) how did agents satisfy your needs and handle the call, and (2) based on any negative experience, would you stop using this company in the future? the findings reveal a strong correlation between the participant
+In a study done by Purdue University and BenchmarkPortal.com, in answer to (1) how did agents satisfy your needs and handle the call, and (2) based on any negative experience, would you stop using this company in the future? the findings reveal a strong correlation between the participant’s age and the tendency to stop using the company after a bad experience.

 What does this mean?
 Younger participants were less tolerant and more likely to move to the competition.
 People over 65 were found to be more demanding than those in middle age.

-wow experience--maintain their loyalty.
-People over 36 probably have more of an emotional bank account with the company they are dealing with–maybe had some good experience and therefore are more willing to forgive.
+What can you do?
+Give younger callers a ‘wow’ experience--maintain their loyalty.
+People over 36 probably have more of an ‘emotional bank account’ with the company they are dealing with–maybe had some good experience and therefore are more willing to ‘forgive.’

 In a recent study (CRM Magazine/PeopleSoft Web Seminar on How Usability Helps to Drive a Profitable Contact Center), the number of applications required for agents to access customer inquiries were: